-We live in the age of fad diets, quick fixes, instant messenger, social networking, 24/7 live news updates; everything we want to know, do, see, read, be, we are told we can instantly have.
+The reality of living in an instant society is that we live in the age of fad diets, quick fixes, instant messenger, social networking, 24/7 live news updates.
+Everything we want to know, do, see, read, be, we are told we can instantly have.

 I continually have to remind myself that four months, or six months, or eights months is not a long period of time to wait for results, of course minor results will happen instantly but the main ones occur gradually.
 And that is normal, even though it doesn’t always feel it.

-It’s a constant lil battle I seem to have at the moment, trying to figure out how to love myself as I am, while I try and change my shape, lean out and dang just go down a size or two.
+It’s a constant battle I seem to have at the moment, trying to figure out how to love myself as I am, while I try and change my shape, lean out and dang just go down a size or two.
 It’s not really a great deal to do, and it’s not like I don’t have enough time or the resources thankfully I do, and I’m doing it.
-And I just have to ignore the people who find things “too much effort” for taking longer than one minute to achieve, #effortiscool.

 It’s a cycle we all have to get out of, because some things really do take a good deal of time.